Aribababa/Beer-Data-Analysis/README.md

         :return: None
         """
 ```
-An example to use this funcion is
+Here is an example of how to use this function to load all the lines from a csv file.
 ```python
 COLLECTION_NAME = "Crafted-Beer-"
 COLLECTION_LIMIT = 32